odan/odan.github.io/_posts/2020-10-06-slim4-filepond.md

 We need at least 3 routes for this minimal application.

 * `GET /filepond` - To show the upload form
-* `POST /filepond/process` - To handle the image uploads
+* `POST /filepond/process` - To handle image uploads
 * `DELETE /filepond/revert` - To revert (delete) the uploaded images

 ### Index